-In January 2015, the FASB issued ASU 2015-01, "Income Statement - Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items" ("ASU 2015-01").
-ASU 2015-01 eliminates the concept of an extraordinary item from U.S.GAAP.
-As a result, an entity will no longer be required to segregate extraordinary items from the results of ordinary operations, to separately present an extraordinary item on its income statement, net of tax, after income from continuing operations or to disclose income taxes and earnings-per-share data applicable to an extraordinary item.
+Effective January 1, 2016, the Company adopted ASU 2015-01, "Income Statement - Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items" ("ASU 2015-01").
+ASU 2015-01 eliminates the concept of an extraordinary item from accounting principles generally accepted in the United States of America.
+As a result, an entity will no longer be required to segregate extraordinary items from the results of ordinary operations, to separately present an extraordinary item on its income statement, net of tax, after income from continuing operations or to disclose income taxes and earningsper-share data applicable to an extraordinary item.
 However, ASU 2015-01 will still retain the presentation and disclosure guidance for items that are unusual in nature and occur infrequently.
-ASU 2015-01 becomes effective for interim and annual periods beginning on or after December 15, 2015.
-Early adoption is permitted.
-The Company is currently evaluating the effects of adopting ASU 2015-01 on its consolidated financial statements but the adoption is not expected to have a significant impact on the Company's consolidated financial statements.
+ASU 2015-01 became effective for interim and annual periods beginning on or after December 15, 2015.
+The adoption of ASU 2015-01 did not have a significant impact on the Company's consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03") as part of its initiative to reduce complexity in accounting standards (the Simplification Initiative).
 The FASB received feedback that having different balance sheet presentation requirements for debt issuance costs and debt discount and premium creates unnecessary complexity.
 Recognizing debt issuance costs as a deferred charge (that is, an asset) also is different from the guidance in International Financial Reporting Standards, which requires that transaction costs be deducted from the carrying value of the financial liability and not recorded as separate assets.
-Additionally, the requirement to recognize debt issuance costs as deferred charges conflicts with the guidance in FASB Concepts Statement No. 6, "Elements of Financial Statements," which states that debt issuance costs are similar to debt discounts and in effect reduce the proceeds of borrowing, thereby increasing the effective interest rate.
-FASB Concepts Statement No. 6 further states that debt issuance costs cannot be an asset because they provide no future economic benefit.
-To simplify presentation of debt issuance costs, the amendments in this Update require that debt liability, consistent with debt discounts.
-The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this Update.
-For public business entities, the amendments in this Update are effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
+Additionally, the requirement to recognize debt issuance costs as deferred charges conflicts with the guidance in FASB Concepts Statement No. 6, "Elements of Financial Statements," which states that debt issuance costs cannot be an asset because they provide no future economic benefit.
+To simplify presentation of debt issuance costs, the amendments in this update require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this update.
+For public business entities, the amendments in this update are effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 The Company will evaluate the effects of adopting ASU 2015-03 if and when it is deemed to be applicable.